markvan/markvan.github.io/_posts/2019-10-10-digital-rights-management.markdown

-The difficulties here were that individual university libraries used different purchasing processes with variant staffing, that there was considerable complexity in digital rights for journals and journals sold as packages, and in legal terms in contracts.
+The difficulties here were that individual university libraries used different purchasing processes with variant staffing, that there was considerable complexity in distribution-related digital rights for journals and journals sold as packages, and in legal terms in contracts.

 #### Outcomes